Chocolate Peanut Butter Balls

 - 4 ounces semi-sweet chocolate, chopped and melted or Ghirardelli Dark Chocolate Melts

-Melt the chocolate and let cool about 10-15 minutes.
+- Melt the chocolate and let cool for about 10-15 minutes.
+(Gently melt it in the microwave).

 The recipe easily doubles.